SidOfc/mkdx/README.md

 Org mode does two (probably many more) things very well, it gives you a place to put notes, and you can work on those notes very efficiently with mappings.
 This plugin aims to be a solution for the latter as for the former, different plugins can be installed.
 All the markdown plugins for Vim that I've tried basically serve a different purpose, most provide better syntax highlighting and some add other handy functions / mappings.
-This is my "markdown utility kit".
+This is my definition of a "markdown utility kit".
 One which I hope to improve in ways that I alone couldn't imagine :)
-It includes all the tools I need to be able to quickly and efficiently update, write and edit markdown files.
+It includes all the tools needed to be able to quickly and efficiently update, write and edit markdown files.
 The markdown flavor will be similar to what you would see in GFM by default, but is not strictly enforced.
 A lot of the "G" in "GFM" can be replaced with your own flavors instead.
 See: [`:h mkdx-settings`](#gmkdxsettings).